 A Certificate Program in Clinical Research offered by the CCEB, involving research design, biostatistics, and ethics is available.
 Masters programs in Clinical Epidemiology and Translational Research are offered through the Perelman School of Medicine, University of Pennsylvania.

-Fellows are expected to attend the national meetings of either LWPES and Pediatric Academic Societies, the Endocrine Society, or the American Diabetes Association.
+Fellows are expected to attend the national meetings of either PES and Pediatric Academic Societies, the Endocrine Society, or the American Diabetes Association.
 Other conferences, if approved by the program director, can also be attended.

 Fellows will also receive training and feedback on how to give successful presentations both from the faculty and Dr. Craig Alter, who has a focus in this area.